kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 ## MySQL VM Configuration
 Run the following commands in the Cloud Shell to SSH into the MySQL VM:

-    export MYSQL_VM="mysql-yourdomain-com"
-    export ZONE="us-east1-b"

-    gcloud compute ssh ${MYSQL_VM} --tunnel-through-iap --zone=$ZONE
+    gcloud compute ssh ${mysql_vm} --tunnel-through-iap --zone=$zone

 Execute the **configure_mysql_vm.sh** script that was copied over:

     bash configure_mysql_vm.sh

-This script will allocate a memory swap file on the persistent disk, install the GCP OS Config agent, and start the MariaDB installer.
-Interaction is required.
+This script will allocate a memory swap file on the persistent disk, install the GCP Cloud Ops agent, and start the MariaDB installer.
+Interaction is required. **Note: The initial apt-upgrade may take 5-10 minutes, but will run successfully.
+Have patience.**

 **NOTE: Write down the password that you create for the 'root' user!**